BABI YAR TODAY: TOPOGRAPHY OF TERROR

 The advancing troops of the Red Army liberated Kyiv as early as November 6, 1943, thus drawing the space of twenty-six months of the German occupation.
 On a large, the capital of Ukraine avoided turning into ruins, yet as many as 180 000 people as of Apr.
 930 000 in 1941 were still within the city limits.
 As soon as the city was free once again, a group of Soviet officers and military correspondents drove up to a ravine of Babi Yar to prove or shake out the spreading rumors on mass killings, which had already proliferated outside Kyiv and even Ukraine.
 This first group of military men revealed human remains, clothes, and burned relics of the cremation: all evidence would be filed in documents and military communique.

 Expeditiously on the heels of the findings, the Soviet government ventured an unprecedented move for a conventionally proprietary totalitarian state.
 Apart from the Soviet journalists, a number of Western military correspondents were taken to Babi Yar in November 1943 to authenticate the site of the mass killings, which had been used by Germans during the occupation.
 The Western delegation included among others, Bill Lawrence and Bill Downs.
 Lawrence had already been famous back home due to his coverage from the Pacific theatre of war: he would be later exposed to criticism for, as some considered, for a ‘needless sympathy to the Reds’.
-Anyway, the coverage from Babi yar made the headlines both in Soviet and US media and shattered the recent skepticism (in Western media) regarding the genocide on an industrial scale, the one which would be overcome only in 1944-1955 with the horrors of the concentration and death camps.
+Anyway, the coverage from Babi yar made the headlines both in Soviet and US media and shattered the recent skepticism (in Western media) regarding the genocide on an industrial scale, the one which would be overcome only in 1944-1945 with the horrors of the concentration (Buchenwald, Dachau, Bergen-Belsen) and death camps.
 The US correspondents were unexpectedly granted with a free hand to interview some among those inconsiderable in numbers, who had avoided death in the ravine, former inmates of the Syrets concentration camp in particular.

 In the aftermath of authentication of the mass killings in Babi yar on the heels of liberation, by the 1943 year’s end the Soviets assigned an ‘Extraordinary Commission on Verification and Investigation of Acts of Atrocities of the Nazis’.
 A wide range of the assigned initiatives was focused on investigating the sites of the mass murders in Babi yar, criminalistic expert examination of the human remains, and the infrastructure of the cover-up and cremation.
 The commission conducted a medical examination as well as an interrogation of witnesses and those who survived the massacre.
 In contrast to some factless after-war distortion of facts (that no traces of crimes were ever found in Babi yar), the investigators exhumed five large mass graves: two with bodies and the other three with burned human remains.
-The commission authenticated the remnants of the burned cemetery fences (had been used for cremation), tombstones, blooded children’s cloth, men and women’s clothes, and articles of daily use such as money, glasses, toothbrushes, brushes.
+The commission authenticated the remnants of the burned cemetery fences (had been used for cremation), tombstones, blooded children’s cloth, men’s and women’s clothes, and articles of daily use such as money, glasses, toothbrushes, brushes.
 Along with that, the territory of the nearby Syrets concentration camp revealed its own devastating secrets with mass graves.

-The after-war trials against German war criminals, who were directly responsible for the mass killings in Kyiv, in Babi yar in particular, have its own broad geography and history.
+The after-war trials against German war criminals, who were directly responsible for the mass killings in Kyiv, in Babi yar in particular, have their own broad geography and history.
 Some of the trials were put into action in Kyiv and other cities of the Soviet Union and a number abroad, mainly in Germany.
 The testimonies on the Babi yar massacre were voiced in Nuremberg, particularly within an ‘Einsatzgruppen Trial’

 KURT EBERHARD, a war-time commandant of Kyiv and general-major of Wehrmacht, who summoned the infamous September 26, 1941, briefing and in first-person ordered the act of reprisal against the Jewish population of Kyiv, committed suicide in American captivity in 1947.